 physchological health, and level of independence as specific categories under HRQoL

-The detail: the measurements help determine the classification of disability, such as is the condition
+Details: The measurements help determine the classification of disability, such as is the condition

 expected to last 12 months or more, does it limit the ability to undertake ADLs

-The detail: the model views people as being disabled, impaired and ‘different’, and that their needs should
+Details: The model views people as being disabled, impaired and ‘different’, and that their needs should

 be addressed by medical and other treatments to help ‘fix’ them (even if their disability is not necessarily